 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you have arthritis, the benefits of exercise are abundant.
-The endorphins released by a good workout can reduce your pain.
-The weight you lose over time can ease stress on your aching back and joints.
-The flexibility, mobility and stability you gain can ease all of your symptoms.
+“The endorphins released by a good workout can reduce your pain, the weight you lose over time can ease stress on your aching back and joints, and the flexibility, mobility and stability you gain can ease many of your symptoms,” Calabrese says.

-For example, low-impact step aerobics can be a great workout for people with osteoarthritis, but you should probably avoid the butt-burning — and injury-inducing — high-impact variety.
-It all depends on you and your particular condition, so talk to your doctor before starting any program.
+For example, low-impact aerobics can be a great workout for people with osteoarthritis, but you should probably avoid the butt-burning — and injury-inducing — high-impact variety.
+“It all depends on you and your particular condition, so talk to your doctor before starting any program,” he advises.

 To get the maximum benefit from exercise, you need to make time to focus on it.
-Work with a professional to pick an exercise, then start by doing 20 minutes three times per week.
+Work with a professional to pick an exercise, then start by doing 20 minutes, three times per week.
 Over time, as you get more fit, you can try adding more time.

-There’s a reason I suggest starting with the modest goal of 20 minutes at a time.
-If you have joint damage in your knees, a high-impact activity like basketball may not be right for you.
-Or try smaller doses of your favorite activities.
-For example, if you have lower back problems but can’t bring yourself to give up golf, try playing 9 holes at a time instead of 18.
+“If you have joint damage in your knees a high-impact activity like basketball or tennis may not be right for you,” he says.
+“You can also try smaller doses of your favorite activities.
+For example, if you have lower back problems but can’t bring yourself to give up golf, try playing nine holes at a time instead of 18.”

 If your doctor offers physical therapy as a treatment option, take it.
-I can’t stress enough how much better it is to work with a professional on proper exercise form rather than just doing it yourself with a sheet of exercises,” Calabrese says.
+“It can’t be stressed enough how much better it is to work with a professional on proper exercise form rather than just doing it yourself with a sheet of exercises,” Calabrese says.

 There are three main goals for exercise with arthritis: mobility, stability and flexibility.
 Stability can be regained with strengthening and stretching, but there’s a “use it or lose it” factor for flexibility and mobility.
 The more you let yourself go without exercise, the harder it is to regain them.